-In order to meet the Corporation's objectives of providing executive compensation competitive with comparable companies, the Corporation's executive compensation is benchmarked as much as possible against market compensation data for organizations with comparable size, revenue, earnings, geographic diversity, and/or industry sector.
+In order to meet the Corporation's objectives of providing executive compensation competitive with comparable companies (the "Peer Group"), the Corporation's executive compensation is benchmarked as much as possible against market compensation data for organizations with comparable size, revenue, earnings, geographic diversity, and/or industry sector.

-It is the Corporation's policy to attempt to have total compensation awarded to Executive Officers that is in the top half of comparables.
-In attempting to do so, the Corporation's philosophy is generally to position executive salaries at the median or below comparables while putting greater emphasis on profit sharing incentives, which more closely align management and Shareholders' interests.
-The Corporation considers that it has no direct Canadian comparables within its industry, based on the Corporation's size and geographic and operational diversity.
-As a result, the Corporation has utilized a diversified pool of comparables, which includes the companies listed below.
+It is the Corporation's policy to attempt to have total compensation awarded to Executive Officers that is in the top half of the Peer Group.
+In attempting to do so, the Corporation's philosophy is generally to position executive salaries at the median or below its peers while putting greater emphasis on profit sharing incentives, which more closely align management and Shareholders' interests.
+The Corporation considers that it has no direct Canadian comparables within its industry, based on size as well as geographic and operational diversity.
+As a result, the Corporation has utilized a diversified pool of peer companies, which includes the companies listed below.

-In the 2021 fiscal year, the Human Resources and Compensation Committee and the Board received a report from Clearwater Human Capital, a compensation consultant, on Board members and Executive Officer compensation (see "Board of Directors' Attendance and Compensation - Director Compensation" for more information regarding the non-executive directors' compensation).
-That report's conclusions were considered as well as market compensation data of the Corporation's peer group in determining appropriate compensation levels going forward.
+In the 2021 fiscal year, the Human Resources and Compensation Committee and the Board received a report from Clearwater Human Capital, a compensation consultant, on Board members and Executive Officer compensation (see "Board of Directors' Attendance and Compensation - Director Compensation" for more information regarding non-executive director compensation).
+Market compensation data for the Peer Group as well as conclusions from Clearwater Human Capital's report were considered in determining appropriate compensation levels for fiscal 2022.

-Companies used as the peer group with respect to compensation comparables in fiscal 2021, to the extent that relevant information was available, included: Boart Longyear Limited, Foraco International SA, Orbit Garant Drilling Inc., Swick Mining Services Ltd., Capstone Mining Corp., Capital Drilling Limited, Geodrill Limited, Hudbay Minerals
+Companies used as the Peer Group1 with respect to compensation comparables in fiscal 2021, to the extent that relevant information was available, included:

+Boart Longyear Limited Capstone Mining Corp.
+Perenti Global Limited Forace International SA Capital Drilling Limited Maca Limited Orbit Garant Drilling Inc. Geodrill Limited Lundin Mining Corp.
+Swick Mining Services Ltd. Hudbay Minerals